§ 1-4-707. Dispositional orders--Determinations

 f.
 The order placing the child under supervision by the Department in the child’s own home shall remain in effect for a period of one (1) year.
 In appropriate circumstances, the court may extend or reduce the period of supervision by the Department.

->

-> 2. a.
-If the court is unable to place the child in the home of a parent, the court shall give a preference for placing temporary custody of the child with a relative as specified in Section 1-4-204 of this title, subject to the best interests of the child and the conditions and restrictions specified in Section 1-4-705 of Title 10A of the Oklahoma Statutes.
+2. a.
+If the court is unable to place the child in the home of a parent, the court shall give a preference for placing temporary custody of the child with a relative as specified in Section 1-4-204 of this title, subject to the best interests of the child and the conditions and restrictions specified in Section 1-4-705 of this title.
 In determining whether to place temporary custody of the child with a relative, the court may consider the following factors:

->

-> (1) the physical, psychological, educational, medical, and emotional needs of the child,
+(1) the physical, psychological, educational, medical, and emotional needs of the child,

 (2) the wishes of the parent, the relative, and child, if appropriate,

 (3) whether placement of the siblings and half-siblings can be made in the same home, if that placement is found to be in the best interest of each child,